How to Authenticate Evidence in California: A Legal Guide

 • The sender or recipient of the email can testify that they wrote or received it.

 • When the sender or recipient is unavailable, circumstantial evidence may be used, including email addresses, names, contents, and metadata.
+For example, the testimony of someone from the same business as the sender or recipient should be able to lay sufficient foundation to authenticate.

 Photographs and Video